fmereani/Cross-Site-Scripting-XSS/README.md

 # Cross-Site-Scripting
-This project contains datasets for Cross Site Scripting(XSS), SQL, and LDAP injections.
+This project contains dataset for Cross Site Scripting(XSS).
 The project contains the Matlab code for creating SVM, K-NN, Random Forest, and Neural Networks classifiers to detect Web applications attacks.

 ## Citations